-- Maintain confidentiality upon completion of Pre-Service Training - Keeping all written records in a secure place, - Not discussing the case with anyone other than those parties approved by CASA supervisory staff. - Following all CASA procedures regarding which records may be kept and which must remain in the CASA office, - Returning all case records to the CASA office within 10 days of case closure or resignation from the case or program.
+- Not discussing the case with anyone other than those parties approved by CASA supervisory staff. - Following all CASA procedures regarding which records may be kept and which must remain in the CASA office. - Returning all case records to the CASA office within 10 days of case closure or resignation from the case or program.